 AmeriCorps is a national service program, similar to the Peace Corps.
-Each year, over 80,000 individuals of all ages and backgrounds join AmeriCorps to serve at local and national nonprofits across the U.S. In return, AmeriCorps members receive a living allowance to help cover their bills, and an Education Award of up to $5,550 to pay for college, graduate school, or to pay back qualified student loans.
+Each year, over 75,000 individuals of all ages and backgrounds join AmeriCorps to serve at local and national nonprofits across the U.S. In return, AmeriCorps members receive a living allowance to help cover their bills, and an Education Award of up to $5,645 to pay for college, graduate school, qualified student loans and educational expenses.

-United Way was awarded a federal AmeriCorps grant to begin the Youth Achievement AmeriCorps program in September 2011.
-The Youth Achievement AmeriCorps program leverages the committed service of 10 full-time AmeriCorps members who provide academic support to low-income children and families through early literacy programming, literacy and math tutoring, and enrichment programming in an effort to decrease the achievement gap and get kids on track academically and developmentally.
+The Youth Achievement AmeriCorps program leverages the committed service of 15 full-time AmeriCorps members who provide support to children and families in need through early literacy programming, literacy and math tutoring, and enrichment programming in an effort to decrease the achievement gap and get kids on track academically and developmentally.
 Each Youth Achievement AmeriCorps member serves 1700 hours over the course of the year providing service in the Cedar Rapids community.

 Birth to Five Years Old

 Issue: Kindergarten preparedness in Cedar Rapids

 The Strategy: The Youth Achievement AmeriCorps program increases outreach to low-income parents by serving with the RED Ahead program providing instruction, materials and books to improve the practice of early language and learning skills in young children to ensure they are on-track for school.
 RED Ahead (Read Every Day to get Ahead) is an early literacy program that provides support for low-income parents to help their children, ages birth to five, develop language and literacy skills that support kindergarten readiness.

 - Enrollment goals exceeded: In year three, RED Ahead again continued a strong growth pattern with 1,347 active families enrolled in RED Ahead as of June 30, 2014.